 By Spiros Polemis

-We built two darkroom sinks using WEST SYSTEM® epoxy: one for tray developing, the second to hold our Jobo film processor and two archival print washers.
+We built two darkroom sinks using WEST SYSTEM® Epoxy: one for tray developing photographs, the second to hold our Jobo film processor, and two archival print washers.
 The two sinks are end-to-end on one wall of the room and fit flush with waterproof caulking, the taller sink sitting on top of the side of the shorter one.

-The second sink is 86″ × 30″ × 7.5″ deep with the top of this sink 31″ above the floor.
-This sink is lower to allow more comfortable access to the Jobo processor and the print washers inside (above left).
+The second sink (at top) is 86″ × 30″ × 7.5″ deep with the top of this sink 31″ above the floor.
+This sink is lower to allow more comfortable access to the Jobo processor and the print washers inside.

 We gave the sinks several coats inside and a couple of coats outside.
 Both sinks are supported by 2″ × 4″ lumber and each has one shelf below for storage.
 The floor surface below the shelf is available for additional storage.
 Both sinks rest on frames that place each sink at the appropriate angle to drain where they meet.
 Large white ABS darkroom sink drain hardware (Delta) was obtained from a photo supply company and fitted by the plumber (left).
 The sinks drain toward each other so the drains could be connected to one common drainpipe.

 Backsplashes consist of sheets of ¼” Plexiglas screwed to the walls and fitting 2″ down into the sinks at the back and sides.
 Where Plexiglas pieces join, there is extruded aluminum hardware to hold the edges and corners.
 Caulk was applied to the screw holes and aluminum extrusions to keep things watertight.
 The water supply is mounted on the rear wall with storage shelves above.